Egypt January 2026

 How does Egypt compare?

-People in Egypt were much more positive than average regarding Company Performance, Innovation, and Voice.
+People in Egypt were much more positive than average regarding Feedback & Recognition, Service & Quality Focus, and Collaboration & Communication.

-On the lower side, people in Egypt had much lower favorable scores than average in Action, Alignment & Involvement, and Enablement.
+On the lower side, people in Egypt had much lower favorable scores than average in Equity, Action, and Work & Life Blend.

-People working in Egypt are more engaged than Hungary, Turkey, Belgium, and Netherlands.
-People working in Egypt are less engaged than Indonesia, Saudi Arabia, United Arab Emirates, and Kenya.
+People working in Egypt are more engaged than Hungary, Netherlands, Denmark, and Germany.
+People working in Egypt are less engaged than Hong Kong, United Arab Emirates, Indonesia, and Costa Rica.

-The highest scoring question for Egypt had 86% of people agreeing that they know what they need to do to be successful in their role (-1% compared to overall) while they were generally most positive about Growth.
+The highest scoring question for Egypt had 89% of people agreeing that they know how their work contributes to the goals of %[Company]% (+0% compared to overall) while they were generally most positive about Teamwork & Ownership.

-People in Egypt were generally least favourable about Action, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 34% of people disagreeing (+11% above average).
+People in Egypt were generally least favourable about Equity, and were most negative towards 'I believe that my total compensation is fair, relative to similar roles at %[Company]%' with 42% of people disagreeing (+23% above average).

 How long do people stay?